Healthy Homes Assessment Birchville

 Healthy Homes Assessment Services

-Did you have any idea that the Healthy Homes Standards came into effective on July 1st, 2021?
-The landlords are now required to make sure their Birchville rental properties meet the minimum Healthy Homes Standards within 90 days of any renewed or new tenancy and all private rental properties must be fully in compliance by July 1st 2024.
+Did you not know that Healthy Homes Standards came into effective on July 1st, 2021?
+Landlords are now required to ensure their Birchville rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any new or renewed tenancy and all private rental properties must be fully conforming by the 1st July 2024.

-We will evaluate your rental property to check whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts standards.
-After assessment, we’ll advise you or your property manager of the tasks which needs to be completed, and offer the report with all the details required for your tenancy contract’s Healthy Home Statement of Compliance.
+We can assess your rental property to check whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts requirements.
+After assessing, we will advise you or your property manager of any tasks that needs to be done, and offer an evaluation report with all the information needed for your Tenancy Agreement’s Healthy Home Statement of Compliance.

-Failure to fulfill the requirements to comply with the Healthy Homes Standards is a breach of the Residential Tenancies Act 1986, and any landlord found to not following the rules could be subject to fines of up to $7,200 plus additional healthier homes connected fines.
+Failure to comply with the requirements of the Healthy Homes Standards is a breach under the Residential Tenancies Act 1986, and any landlord who is found to be not conforming to the standards could be held accountable for as much as $7,200 and additional healthier homes relevant fines.

-We are fully independent assessors of rental properties, and are completely certified to evaluate each of Healthy Homes and Homefit.
+We are fully independent assessors of rental properties, and are fully qualified to assess each of Healthy Homes and Homefit.

 Call Now (04) 280 6779